labarilem/notes/notes/oauth2-and-openid-connect/oauth2.md

 ### Phishing with fake consent screens

-In some OAuth 2.0 the users is redirected to a consent screen (e.g. the Google consent screen).
+In some OAuth 2.0 grants, the user is redirected to a consent screen (e.g. the Google consent screen).
 How can the user be sure that he's actually dealing with a legitimate consent screen?
 Some malicious apps may exploit this mechanism to make the user input his credentials in a fake, carefully crafted consent screen.

 ### Authorization Code CSRF